nehajire/Rock-Paper-Scissors/README.md

-# Random-password
+# Rock-Paper-Scissors
-Random password generator
+Rock-Paper-Scissors game
-this code is for Random password generator in python programming language
+this code is for Rock-Paper-Scissors game in python programming language